If you are in immediate danger, call 911.

 Learn about your reporting options.

 If you live off campus and are not safe, you can get emergency housing on campus in the residence halls for a short amount of time.
 During business hours, call the Gender Violence Prevention Program at (320) 308-3995 and after hours call Public Safety at (320) 308-3333.
 If you are living off campus and want need to move for your safety, Minnesota law allows victims of sexual assault, domestic (relationship) violence and stalking to terminate a lease.
-You can work with an advocate from the Gender Violence Prevention Program or contact Student Legal Services.
+You can work with an advocate from the Gender Violence Prevention Program.

 If you are in the residence halls on campus and feel unsafe, you can talk with your hall director about moving to a different hall.